open-quantum-safe/libssh/README.md

 Digital signature algorithms are used in SSH for host key authentication and user key authentication.
 These strings can be used with the -t argument to ssh-keygen from OQS-OpenSSH to generate a particular type of user authentication key pair.
 Currently, libssh as a server can only load one OQS-provided host key, in addition to the classical key types already supported, so presently it is not possible to offer multiple PQ/hybrid host keys.
 There is no such limitation on the number of user authentication keys or key types that can be authorized.

 The following digital signature algorithm strings are the hybrid algorithms we recommend using, that combine established classical algorithms with a post-quantum algorithm.
-The options ending in "-oqsdefault" will choose a suitable default, but specific PQ algorithms can be chosen.
-See the OQS home page for information on the algorithms.
+Algorithms that are built by default are marked with an asterisk.
+The others are excluded by default due to long run times, but they can be enabled by editing `oqs-template/generate.yml`, adding the line `enable: true` to the algorithm's section,   running `python3 oqs-template/generate.py` to regenerate templated code, and then building as usual.

 <!--- OQS_TEMPLATE_FRAGMENT_LIST_HYBRID_SIGS_START -->
 * ssh-rsa3072-dilithium2